vgorbic1/Tutorials/JavaScript/events.md

 #### Inline Event Handling (one and old way)

 This is a traditional way to handle events.
-You are writing JavaScript in HTML page, which is not always good:
+You are writing JavaScript on HTML page, which is not always good.
+If it is already on the page, do not refactor.
 ```javascript
 // HTML
 iPhone <input type="button" value="add to cart" onclick="addToCart('iPhone');" />